parapluu/Concuerror/docs/_posts/2017-10-14-concuerring-concuerror-ep-1.md

 and others that are simply not yet implemented
 (e.g. `ets:update_element`).
 Such operations were either simplified in the tool or minimal support for them was added.
-The last approach was easy as Concuerror tries to simulate as little parts of Erlang as possible.
+The last approach was easy, as Concuerror tries to simulate as little parts of Erlang as possible.

 ## Full sequentialization